Def Leppard’s “Pour Some Sugar On Me” single was officially released in the U.S. on April 16, 1988.

 “Pour Some Sugar On Me” is also included on the band’s Vault, Rock of Ages: The Definitive Collection, and The Story So Far: The Best of releases — basically, all of Def Leppard’s greatest hits albums.

-“Pour Some Sugar On Me” Music Video
+“Pour Some Sugar On Me” Music Video: Take Two

-The subtle enhancements made to the track for the U.S. video also made a big difference — the sound of an ever-present, massive concert audience buzzing throughout the song; sweetening the shout-out-loud chorus with a mild echo to further drive the video’s arena atmosphere — all worked perfectly to encapsulate the Def Leppard concert experience.
+Subtle enhancements were also made to the video’s audio track, which made a huge difference: adding in the sound of an ever-present, concert audience buzzing throughout the song; sweetening the song’s shout-out-loud choruses with a minor echo to further get across a packed arena atmosphere.

 …to Rick Allen living up to his “Thunder God” persona…

-The video ended up earning the top spot on MTV’s show “Dial MTV” several months in a row; it also landed at the top (or near the top, depending on when the network would update their rankings) of MTV’s “Greatest Music Videos of All-Time” list.
+“Pour Some Sugar On Me” ended up earning the top video spot on MTV’s show “Dial MTV” for several months in a row; it also landed at the top (or near the top, depending on when the network would update its rankings) of MTV’s “Greatest Music Videos of All-Time” list.

+Pour Some Sugar On Me?
 What A Great Idea…

 As documented numerous times in the past, “Pour Some Sugar On Me” originated from Joe Elliott simply messing around on an acoustic guitar during a break in the recording studio while wrapping up the Hysteria album.

-Fortunately, Joe’s idea caught the ear of producer Mutt Lange who immediately felt that a gem of a song could be constructed from it.
+Fortunately, Joe’s idea caught the ear of producer Mutt Lange who immediately felt a gem of a song could be constructed from it.